HaveTimeDrinkTea/w07_Work_Day_Scheduler/README.md

   * Allow user to enter text (Check for null entry)
   * Allow user to save their entry
   * present the newly saved or previously saved entries.
-* For "past" time slots, user should still be able to see their previously saved entries.
+* For "past" time slots, user should still be able to see their previously saved entries but should not be able to add any more events.

 ### Further Improvements